Blessed9405/Arduino-Assignment1-/Assignment1-Report-Answers.md

 Question 1

 What is the difference between int and float?
-Givto7e one example of when you would use each.
+Give one example of when you would use each.

 - "int" stores whole numbers without decimals.
 - "float" stores numbers with decimal values.